archiverjs/node-archiver/README.md

 #### bulk(mappings)

-Appends multiple entries from passed array of src-dest mappings, based on [Grunt's "Files Array" format](https://github.com/ctalkington/node-archiver/blob/master/BULK.md#files-array-format).
+Appends multiple entries from passed array of src-dest mappings.
 A lazystream wrapper is used to prevent issues with open file limits.

-[Globbing patterns](https://github.com/ctalkington/node-archiver/blob/master/BULK.md#globbing-patterns) are supported through use of the [file-utils](https://github.com/SBoudrias/file-utils) package, based on Grunt's file utilities.
+Globbing patterns are supported through use of the [file-utils](https://github.com/SBoudrias/file-utils) package.
 Please note that multiple src files to single dest file (ie concat) is not supported.

 The `data` property can be set (per src-dest mapping) to define data for matched entries.